openhumanoids/oh-distro/README.rst

     apt-get install curl libwww-perl libterm-readkey-perl

+You will also need to generate an academic licence: First make an account http://www.gurobi.com/download/licenses/free-academic , then generate a feee academic lisense (begining grbgetkey) and place it in the suggested location (~/gurobi.lic)

 Note that the tarball for Gurobi is part of our tree.
 The Gurobi pod uses it to avoid needing to download it from Gurobi.